-The top French fashion brands, Louis Vuitton, Hermès, Chanel and Dior, are world famous.
+The top Paris fashion brands, Louis Vuitton, Hermès, Chanel and Dior, are world famous.
 Many lesser known fashion houses maintain the French touch mixing elegance and design.
 Great new brands are created every year and justify the reputation of Paris as the world's fashion capital.
 French shoe brands.
 French handbag brands.
 More French fashion facts.

 Louis Vuitton was founded in 1854 as a luxury luggage producer.
 Today, Louis Vuitton is above all famous for its handbags.
 The LV monogram appears on most of its products, ranging from luxury trunks and leather goods to ready-to-wear, shoes, watches, jewelry, accessories, sunglasses and books.
 Louis Vuitton is one of the world's leading international fashion houses.
 Louis Vuitton has more than 460 stores worldwide.